After extensively testing this boat on the water, I must say I was quite impressed.

-But if you consider yourself a more serious angler or have the funds to go up in price, it may be worth it just so you can get more of the custom gear tracks.
-From these you can install a GPS, GoPro or similar fishing accessories.
+Even if you consider yourself a more serious angler or have the funds to go up in price, it the Topwater 120 PDL is worth it for its amazing stability and good speed.

-The Predator PDL has almost the same length, dimensions, load capacity and weight as the Topwater 120.
+Apart from that, it has the same weight capacity and weight as the Topwater 120.

 - More custom features

 The Outback from Hobie shares a lot of similarities with the Predator PDL.
-It’s a little longer, measuring almost 13-feet long, and when you factor in the slightly narrower keel, you can expect a better top speed out of the model making it better for longer trips.
+It’s a little longer, measuring almost 13-feet long, and when you factor in the slightly narrower keel, you can expect a better top speed making it better for longer trips.